FooWeiKang/computing-work-2/A Monster Calls but Conor has a gun.md

 The monster was right.
 It was very satisfying.
 Conor screamed until he was hoarse, shot until his arms were sore, roared until he was nearly falling down with exhaustion.
 When he finally stopped, he found the monster watching him quietly from outside the wreckage.
-Conor panted and leaned on the branch to keep himself balanced.
+Conor panted and struggled to keep balance, and leaned on the branch to keep himself balanced.
 Now that, said the monster, is how destruction is properly done.
 And suddenly they were back in Conor’s grandma’s sitting room.